File Preparation Information

 The next best file format is a PostScript (PS).
 You will need to have a postscript printer driver installed on your computer.
 Conversion would require you to "print to file," instead of the printer, to save your project as a PS file.
-We would then distill it to a PDF and proceed with your request.
+We would then convert it to a PDF and proceed with your request.

-Or, create your file using a graphics or page layout program which we support from the above list.
+As a third option, create your file using a graphics or page layout program which we support from the above list.
 This will require some file preparation techniques on your part before you submit your job.
 Please see below.

 Prepress File Preparation

 - Fonts - can be one of the most frustrating elements of desktop publishing.
 They work fine on your computer but when you look at a print proof they can appear different, or a completely different font could be substituted.
 This can change the overall layout of your project making sentences and text fall of the page.
 To eliminate this you will have to gather and submit to us the fonts that you used in your project.
 If you have trouble finding the fonts used in a document, contact your Technical Support provider and request assistance.